Documents to help you prepare to migrate your Atlassian Server products.

 Now that you're a Cloud admin, you'll have immediate access to our latest features and bug fixes.
 Installs, upgrades, and patches are managed seamlessly by Atlassian, so you can relax on your weekends.

 To keep track of major changes that affect all users of the Bitbucket Cloud products, follow the Atlassian Cloud Documentation blog.
 This includes new features, bug fixes, and other changes across all Atlassian Cloud products.
-You can also take a look at our Bitbucket Cloud general enhancements roadmap to stay informed about the latest features coming to Bitbucket Cloud.

 More information and support